Wednesday, 3 September 2014

 1964 Barolo, Angelo Germano

 At first virtually no aroma at all.
 It needed two hours in the decanter to blossom into the best of these four, with a gorgeous nose of dried red berries, cherry pips, spices, dried mushrooms, earth and some tarry notes deep down.
 A very fine warmth.
 This is good!

 The taste is velvety and mature with fine supporting tannins and notes of red cherries, dry liquorice, autumn leaves, mushrooms, rose petals and earth.
 Still kind of perky in the finish.
 Very, very good.
 Alas, my only bottle, wish I had more.

 1964 Barolo, Fratelli Adriano

-This Barolo is definitely more outspoken than the Angelo above.
+This Barolo is definitely more outspoken than the Germano above.
 The nose is big and ripe and with notes of mature black cherries, muscovado sugar, sweet tobacco, red apples and fried mushrooms.
 A bit over a top but likeable all the same.